Ripple, Worcestershire

-Ripple is a ward of Malvern Hills District, returning one member to the Council.
-The ward consists of the parishes of Ripple, Earls Croome and Hill Croome.

 History

+The name Ripple derives from the Old English ripel meaning 'a strip of land'.

 Ripple is mentioned in passing in the Domesday Book of 1086, under the entry of Upton upon Severn, as being "also held by the Bishop of Worcester".
 During the English Civil War Ripple was the site of a Royalist victory, the Battle of Ripple Field, on 13 April 1643.
 After an initial Parliamentarian attack by cavalry which was repulsed, the Parliamentarians retreated back into the village of Ripple.
 After a brief stand, they were eventually routed by the royalist cavalry of Prince Maurice (Maurice of the Palatinate).

 St Mary's Church is a Grade I listed building with "exceptional" 15th-century stalls with 16 carved misericords.

+Saxon's Lode

+At Saxon's Lode, a hamlet approximately 1 mi north-west of Ripple village, there is archaeological evidence of human activity dating back to the Bronze Age, including a Romano-British farmstead and an Anglo-Saxon settlement.
+The Anglo-Saxon settlement is significant for being the most westerly of its type yet discovered in Great Britain.

 Railways

 Ripple railway station was on the Tewkesbury and Malvern Railway on the Midland Railway (later LMS) branch line from Ashchurch to Great Malvern, which ran via Tewkesbury, Ripple, Upton-upon-Severn and Malvern Wells.
 This was opened from Ashchurch as far as Tewkesbury on 21 July 1840 and extended to Malvern on 16 May 1864.
 It was closed beyond Upton-on-Severn railway station on 1 December 1952 and the rest (including Ripple) on 14 August 1961.
 Ripple station still stands, attractively restored, and is now a private house.